0JCRG0/JobsCrawler/README.md

 - To add a new website to the crawler, create a corresponding JSON object with the required parameters.
 - For common tests, see `tests` to ensure the correct data is being scraped, and save the schema to the appropriate JSON file (e.g., `bs4_test.json`).
 - Before running any tests, ensure that your environment variables are correctly set up.
-- For debugging, enable logging as there are numerous log statements placed at common breakpoints.

 -------

 ## Quickstart - Main Branch